molgenis/molgenis/docs/user_documentation/guide-quick-upload.md

 - __Empty files can not be imported__
 - __Files containing only a header can not be uploaded__
+- __To use the importer WRITEMETA permissions on the "base/upload" package are required__

 Metadata guessing
 -----------------